David A. Kenny

 Degrees of Freedom of a Model

 The numbers of knowns minus the number of free parameters; used in many measures of fit.
+The degrees of freedom can be viewed the number of independent over-identifying restrictions.

 Just-identified or Saturated Model